-Looking for things to do in Levis?
+Looking for things to do in Levis, Qc?
 A walk through the old city is an opportunity to learn about its history.
-You will have to solve challenges at each stop to discover your next destination and have fun.
+Solve challenges at each stop to discover your next destination and have fun.

-You will walk from the ferry terminal to the Terrasse du Chevalier Lévis, on to Levis College to return to the Paquet Pier.
-You will see many other monuments and buildings, learn about the city’s history and its builders, all while having fun taking on challenges.
+Indeed, walk from the ferry terminal to the Terrasse du Chevalier Lévis, on to Levis College to return to the Paquet Pier.
+You will see many other monuments and buildings, and learn about the city’s history and its builders, all while having fun taking on challenges.

 - Alphonse-Desjardins House